 Excited to buy your first car?

 Buying from car dealers is the most known way of getting a ride.
-If you drive through EDSA you will pass through countless showrooms taking pride of precious brands such as Bugatti, Lamborghini, Volkswagen, Ferrari, Mitsubishi, Toyota, and Subaru to name a few.
+If you drive through EDSA you will pass through countless showrooms taking pride in precious brands such as Bugatti, Lamborghini, Volkswagen, Ferrari, Mitsubishi, Toyota, and Subaru to name a few.

 Of course, dealers will sweet talk potential buyers into getting a car and perhaps some add-on packages.

-- Zero-Interest plan offered by a car dealer can have hidden charges.
+A Zero-Interest plan offered by a car dealer can have hidden charges.

-Zero interest is a promotional tactic.
-Take time to compute and you will know that there will be some hidden charges among the itemized costs.
+Zero-interest is a promotional tactic.
+Take time to compute, and you will know that there will be some hidden charges among the itemized costs.
 This can only be possible if you give a high amount of down payment.
 Some trusted dealers may not offer ‘zero-interest’ but will be willing to give discounts.

 To prevent falling prey to this so-called promotion, make sure you have an itemized breakdown of what you have to pay.
 Check if there are items you don’t need which you can cross-out.